 This weekend was a ton of fun, but not for the faint of heart!
 We walked about 15 miles each day, so bring your comfiest shoes!
 It was a high paced, super fun weekend, but I’m proud of how much we got done in such a short amount of time.
 It’s definitely the way to experience the city if you are pressed for time, but still want to see as much as you can!
 Of course, there’s a lot that we missed, but we hit most of the major sights in Manhattan!
 Did I miss something super important?
 Other things you could see or do along the way?
 Let me know in the comments!

 A big thank you to my dear friend Jp for taking all the photos for me this trip!
-You can check him out here!
+You can check his Instagram out here!